 Accelerating Public Health Data Exchange

-The overarching goal of the program is to improve the timely prevention and detection of public health threats by reducing the burden of data exchange between public health agencies, health care, and the communities they serve.
-The outcomes that will achieve this goal include:
+The IC Program seeks to improve timely prevention and detection of public health threats by reducing the burden of data exchange between PHAs, health care, and the communities they serve, by fostering:

-• Adoption of the latest health IT standards to exchange data with health care, laboratories, and other data providers.
+- Adoption of the latest health Information Technology (IT) standards to exchange data with health care, laboratories, and other data providers.

 Program Offerings

-Implementation Centers will provide resources and support to public health agencies for implementation activities that work towards the adoption of the latest health IT standards and participation in data exchange networks (e.g., TEFCA).
-This support includes:
+The ICs will provide PHA-specific resources and support for implementation activities that work towards adopting the latest health IT standards and leveraging intermediaries to improve data exchange.
+This includes:

-• Provision of holistic support across People, Process, Governance, and Technology domains to work towards program outcomes while meeting public health agency-specific needs.
+- Provision of holistic support across People, Process, Governance, and Technology domains.
 This may include strategic planning, process development and implementation, technical hands-on support, as well as policy and legal support.

 Benefits of Participation

-The Implementation Center Program aims to provide benefits to all public health agencies across the country, whether directly through participation in the program or indirectly through resources such as guidance documents, webinars, and other offerings that synthesize findings and emerging lessons learned from the program.
+The IC Program aims to provide benefits to all PHAs across the country, whether directly through program participation or indirectly through resources such as guidance documents, webinars, and other offerings that synthesize findings and emerging lessons learned from the program.
 Benefits of participation include:

-• Support in adopting and using new technology and standards to exchange data with providers, other public health agencies, labs, and federal partners.
+- Support in adopting and using new technology and standards to exchange data with providers, other PHAs, labs, and federal partners.

-• Support to build on existing data modernization initiative (DMI) funded projects that are focused on the adoption of health IT standards.
+- Support to build on existing data modernization funded projects that are focused on the adoption of health IT standards.

 Tribal Implementation Center